jglovier/jglovier.github.io/principles/index.md

 title: Principles
 ---

-Over the course of my career I've had the opportunity to work with lots of very smart people in a range of organizational contexts on some really incredible projects.
-I've learned a lot from each of these experiences.
+I've had the opportunity to work with lots of very smart people in a range of organizational contexts on some really incredible projects.
+I've learned a lot from each of these experiences that have profoundly shaped how I think about my work.

-These are the core principles I've developed from my experience.
-Of course there are always situations that warrant coloring outside the lines, so they are more like maxims than rules.
+These principles represent some of the lessons I've learned:

-## Collaboration
+## Collaborating with others
-- Favor blocking over unblocking.
+- Favor unblocking over blocking.
 If a decision can be made or action taken that unblocks, default to that option over remaining blocked.

 ### Communication
 - In writing be clear and concise.
 Aim for the least amount of words necessary to clearly communicate context and response.